-The transition from one state to another is the main theme of the four projects that make up La Fabrica del Presente, on display at the Museo di Roma in Trastevere until January 24 2016
+The transition from one state to another is the leitmotif of the four projects that make up La Fabrica del Presente, on display at the Museo di Roma in Trastevere until January 24, 2016

-From November 28 2015 Fabrica, Benetton Group's communication research center, will bring to the Museum of Rome in Trastevere La Fabrica del Presente, four projects that are the result of the work of young authors, different by training and origin.
-The guiding thread of the exhibition path will be the transition, the transition from one state to another, in a multiple story that moves on the boundaries of places and things, providing an unpublished image.
+From November 28 2015 Fabrica, Benetton Group's communication research center, will bring to the Rome Museum in Trastevere La Fabrica del Presente, four projects resulting from the work of young authors, with different backgrounds and origins.
+The leitmotif of the exhibition path will be the passage, the transition from one state to another, in a multiple story that moves on the boundaries of places and things, providing an unprecedented image.

-The initiative is promoted by the Department of Culture and Sport of Rome - Capitoline Superintendency for Cultural Heritage.
+The initiative is promoted by the Department of Culture and Sport of Rome - Capitoline Superintendence for Cultural Heritage.
 Museum services Zètema Progetto Cultura.